Davis1776/2020-03-D3-Challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `D3-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `D3-challenge`.

 2. Clone the new repository to your computer.